elanorigby/mapperino/README.md

 Live demo at https://elanorigby.github.io/mapperino/

+Street segments and ward boundaries, etc. are pre-processed from Open Street Map and Office of National Statistics data using the `segment-processor` Python tool (in separate repo - https://github.com/elanorigby/segment-processor).

 ## How It Works

 1. App loads the map centered on Brent
 2. Fetches `brent_segments.geojson` containing 36,000+ street segments with ward assignments
 3. Renders each segment as a red polyline
-4. Click the ☰ menu to filter by ward
+4. Click the ☰ menu to filter by ward or search for a location
+5. Search by street name or postcode (uses OpenStreetMap Nominatim)
-5. Tap segments to toggle red/green
+6. Tap segments to toggle red/green
-6. Device location shown as blue dot (with permission)
+7. Device location shown as blue dot (with permission)

 ## Todo
-[] search for streets
 [] allow mark streets as irrelevant
 [] login